diverso-lab/uvlhub-docs/tutorials/crud.md

 {: .warning-title }
 > Reboot required!
 >
-> However, we are not going to see our module there since Flask has a particular way of loading files and modules.
-We have to **restart** our Flask server (or the Docker container).
-After that, our module should be listed.
+> However, even if we see the module listed, Flask may not yet allow navigation in the paths of that module.
+This is because Flask has a particular way of loading files and modules in its initial stage.
+We have to **reboot** our Flask server (or Docker container).
+After that, our module should appear in the list.
 >

 We can also list the current routes of our module with: